In this article, we’re going to delve into the convenient world of the Hotel Middlemen or as you know them, OTA’s or Online Travel Agents.

 Yeah seems okay!
 Whats your point?

 The hotelier could offer you a dramatically reduced price!
-But, they’re restricted through the commission they have to pay and contracts that hold them for their visibility and rate parity restrictions, similarly, how you found them in the first place (pssst, it’s the OTA Middlemen).
+But, they’re restricted through the commission they have to pay and contracts that hold them for their visibility and rate parity restrictions, similarly, how you found them in the first place (pssst, it’s the Hotel Middlemen).

 Not convinced!
 Give us some perspective…